volta-cli/rfcs/text/0000-global-packages.md

 * It breaks the user's intuition about how `npm i -g` works, since they expect that to be using the same Node version as any other `npm` command.
 * It makes it difficult to understand how to upgrade the underlying Node version.
 We would need to add flags to `volta install` to control that resolution, and if a user installed a tool using `npm i -g`, how would they know they need to use `volta install` to later modify that installation?

+## Shared Package Directory Compatibility

+One concern with providing a single shared package directory for `require` is that a package installed with one version of Node may not work correctly when included in a binary installed with a different Node version.
+Unfortunately, the only way to fully mitigate that risk would be to separate each package by full Node version and ensure that only packages installed with the same Node version can see each other.
+That would lead to a couple of bad outcomes that we are trying to avoid, namely: Confusion over why `require` doesn't work and having to re-install your packages whenever you switch Node versions in order to make sure everything you install in the future remains compatible.
+The goal of Volta is to stay out of the way as much as possible, and requiring users to maintain the mapping of packages to Node versions manually runs counter to that.

+Additionally, the potential issues with sharing across Node versions are mitigated by two factors:

+* Native modules (the most likely candidates for incompatibilities between Node versions) are relatively rare in the context of CLI tools.
+* Node Major Versions don't change frequently, reducing the likelihood of incompatibilities being introduced.

+Nevertheless, we should make sure to document the potential for incompatibility and how the user can go about resolving any problems they find.
+If possible, we should also provide some warnings about that case (though for `require`, that may not always be feasible since it's a level removed from Volta).

 # Appendix: Previous Suggestion (Major Version Buckets)
 <details>